-Note: As a result of the social distancing measures due to the COVID-19 pandemic, wherever the terms "onsite," "visit," or 'in-person" are used in this manual, area coordinators may use virtual means of communication as a suitable substitute if necessary.
+Note: Wherever the terms "on-site," "visit," or 'in-person" are used in this manual, area coordinators may use virtual means of communication as a suitable substitute if necessary.
 Section Suggestions for an Effective Virtual CS FTE Review, has been added as an appendix to assist area coordinators and community schools navigate a virtual FTE review in lieu of an on-site, in-person visit.